Kristy Diamond: Childhood and music debut

 Christelle Dionge was born in Kinshasa, in what was formerly Zaire and is now the Democratic Republic of the Congo.
-Kristy developed an interest in music from an early age.
-Hailing from a Christian family, she was introduced to music through frequent church visits and singing in a choir.
+She developed an interest in music early in life.
+Raised in a Christian family, she was introduced to music through frequent church visits and singing in a choir.
 At the age of 11, Kristy transitioned to gospel music and joined the acclaimed Kinshasa-based group Gospel Paradis Music.
-Her ability soon became evident, and she quickly seized the attention of fellow Congolese gospel singer and evangelical pastor Kool Matopé, who invited her to become part of his musical group.
-During Lokua Kanza's visit to their rehearsal session in the early 2000s, Kristy's vocal abilities impressed Lokua, who "encouraged her to develop her talent".
+Her talent quickly became evident, and she quickly seized the attention of fellow Congolese gospel singer and pastor Kool Matopé, who invited her to join his group.
+When Lokua Kanza visited a rehearsal in the early 2000s, Kristy's vocals impressed Lokua Kanza, who "encouraged her to develop her talent".

 2006–present: Standalone releases and Tshueke Tshueke

-In 2006, Kristy moved to Nice, France, with her husband, where she decided to take a break from music to focus on her personal life and family, eventually becoming a mother of three.
-After stepping away from music, she participated in a 2010 Kool Matopé concert in Brussels on "the fight against violence against women in the DRC".
-In 2016, she was invited by Bozi Boziana to work on his upcoming album at Studio Haxo in Paris.
+In 2006, Kristy moved to Nice, France, with her husband, where she took a break from music and became a mother of three.
+Despite her hiatus, performed at Kool Matopé's 2010 concert in Brussels supporting efforts to combat violence against women in the Democratic Republic of the Congo.
+In 2016, she was invited by Bozi Boziana to contribute to his upcoming album in Paris.

-Kristy commenced work on her debut studio album, Tshueke Tshueke, in early 2018.
-The album's first single, "Pona Congo," released in March 2018, was dedicated to supporting victims of the ongoing Kivu conflict in eastern DRC.
-It was recorded at Studio Haxo and was both composed and produced by Kristy in collaboration with guitarist Olivier Tshimanga, Congolese singer Dicarson One, and Abona.
-The next month, she contributed two tracks, "Cocorico" and "iConoclaste", for the album Un Homme Averti, composed by Willy Weston Ndangi in tribute to the late Papa Wemba.
-These releases gained notable success throughout Africa and among the African diaspora in France and Belgium, buoyed by promotion from the pan-African radio channel, Africa Radio.
-That year, the album came out, containing seven tracks that fused Congolese rumba, reggaeton, zumba, and Afrobeats.
-The mixing, mastering, and production were handled by Vincent Zorgue at Studio Haxo, with arrangements by Vincent Zorgue and Deo Synthé.
-During this period, Kristy joined the Association Congo Sebene (ACS) and worked with ACS's Secretary General José Kapesa.
+Kristy began work on her debut studio album, Tshueke Tshueke, in early 2018.
+The lead single, "Pona Congo", was released in March 2018, and was dedicated to victims of the Kivu conflict.
+It was recorded at Studio Haxo and was written and produced by Kristy with guitarist Olivier Tshimanga, Congolese singer Dicarson One, and Abona.
+The next month, she performed two songs, "Cocorico" and "iConoclaste", on Willy Weston Ndangi's tribute album Un Homme Averti, dedicated to Papa Wemba.
+The releases were well received among the Congolese diaspora in France and Belgium, and were also buoyed by promotion from the pan-African radio channel, Africa Radio.
+Tshueke Tshueke was released later that year with seven tracks blending Congolese rumba, reggaeton, zumba, and Afrobeats.
+Vincent Zorgue handled mixing, mastering, and production, with arrangements by Vincent Zorgue and Deo Synthé.
+That same year, Kristy joined the Association Congo Sebene (ACS).